DarPerry/Strategic_Advising/README.md

 * A web browser (For example: Chrome Browser)

 ## Instructions
-Instructions on how to run the project can be found within the repository here:
+Instructions on how to run the project can be found within the repository within the User / System Administration Manual.

 ## Versioning
 This is currently version 1.2.